Aantrreksh/sql-query/catalog_management.md

 # Getting started with the catalog
 {: #getting_started_catalog}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

-Each instance of {{site.data.keyword.sqlquery_full}} includes a database catalog that you can use to register and manage table definitions for your data on {{site.data.keyword.cos_full}}.
+Each instance of {{site.data.keyword.sqlquery_short}} includes a database catalog that you can use to register and manage table definitions for your data on {{site.data.keyword.cos_full}}.
 Catalog syntax is compatible with Hive metastore syntax.
 See how to [work with the catalog](#usage) and refer to the [Catalog management](/docs/sql-query?topic=sql-query-sql-reference#chapterHiveCatalog) section of the SQL reference.

 ## Benefits
 {: #benefits}